0w0Demonic/AquaHotkey/docs/about-class-prototyping.md

 }
 ```

-## Sharing Behaviour Access Multiple Classes with `AquaHotkey_MultiApply`
+## Sharing Behavior Access Multiple Classes with `AquaHotkey_MultiApply`

-If you want multiple unrelated classes to share behaviour without repeating
+If you want multiple unrelated classes to share behavior without repeating
 code, use `AquaHotkey_MultiApply`.

 ```ahk